All posts

 New Mexico is the lowest-cost option.
 No annual report or franchise tax for LLCs.
 Formation costs are minimal.
 The trade-off is that New Mexico is less recognized by banks and formation services — some neobanks process New Mexico LLCs more slowly or with additional documentation requirements.
 The structural adequacy of the entity is identical; the practical friction during banking and account setup may differ.

-The structural observation: for a single-member LLC operated by a non-resident, the state of formation has minimal impact on the entity's legal protection or tax treatment.
+In practice, for a single-member LLC operated by a non-resident, the state of formation has minimal impact on the entity's legal protection or tax treatment.
 The differences are primarily in cost, privacy, and the practical ease of subsequent steps like banking.
 None of these states impose income tax on LLC income earned by non-residents from sources outside the state.

 Registered agent: what it is and why it is required